caracal-pipeline/caracal-docs/sphinx/manual/reduction/flag/index.rst

 * Flag with AOFlagger (:ref:`flagging: autoflag_rfi <flagging_autoflag_rfi>`).
 The
   AOFlagger strategy file should be located in the *input* directory set by :ref:`general: input <general_input>`.
-  MeerKATHI comes with a number of strategy files, which are located in the meerkathi/data/meerkat_files directory and are copied to the *input* directory by the :ref:`general` worker.
-However, users can copy their own strategy file to the same *input* directory and use it within MeerKATHI.
+  Caracal comes with a number of strategy files, which are located in the caracal/data/meerkat_files directory and are copied to the *input* directory by the :ref:`general` worker.
+However, users can copy their own strategy file to the same *input* directory and use it within Caracal.
   Additional parameters allow users to limit the execution of AOFlagger to selected columns, fields or frequency bands of the .MS files.
 AOFlagger is described by Offringa et al. (2012), A&A, 539, A95.